BugBusterSWE/burstmake/README.md

         ],

         "exclude": [
-            "use minimatch expression to ignore files or directories in the topic folder ],
+            "use minimatch expression to ignore files or directories in the topic folder" ],
     }
 }